jtobin/jtobin.github.io/_posts/2015-12-09-tour-of-some-recursive-types.md

 Indeed, you can think of 'Fix' as defining a program that runs until 'f' decides to terminate.
 In turn, you can think of 'f' as an instruction set for the program.
-The whole shebang of 'Fix f' will only terminate if 'f' contains a terminating instruction.
+The whole shebang of 'Fix f' may only terminate if 'f' contains a terminating instruction.

 Here's a simple set of instructions, for example: